sdeck51/jekyll-now/_posts/2017-4-4-Segmentation.md

 These are the basic ConvNet layers needed to build VGG19.

 # VGG19

+*image of vgg19*
 VGG19 is a convolutional neural network built by Oxford Universty.
-VGG19 was entered in  ILSVRC-2014 and won first and second place for localization and classification.
-[CITE] The information
+VGG16-19 was entered in  ILSVRC-2014 and won first and second place for localization and classification.
+[CITE] The network is the largest in all of the tutorials, with over 134 million parameters.

 ### Build Network Code
+For this network we're going to be modifying VGG19 into a fully convolutional network, and then implementing a "deconvolution network" at the end, similar to the transfer learning tutorial.

 # Deconvolution Layer
 Terrible name.
-We need an image demonstrating what to do here
+We need an image demonstrating what happening

 Put in code for how this is set up.